-Pro: easy installation, Z-wave compatibility, nice design, backlit keypad, one touch activation
+Pro: easy installation, Bluetooth & Z-Wave compatibility, nice design, backlit keypad, one touch activation, Apple HomeKit integration

 Cons: instructions were printed and not in app, need backup plan if batteries die, additional costs for remote access and additional eKeys

 One of the most recognizable and oldest international brand names in the lock industry is Yale.
 They've been making residential and commercial locks since 1843 and are best known for their cylinder pin-tumbler device.
 This type of lock was first used in Egypt some 4,000 year ago, Yale perfected it, and is now applying it to smart locks.
 GearBrain got a chance to test Yale's new Assure smart lock and were pleased with what we found.